Mary Renault: Academic and writing career

 In 1948, after winning an MGM prize worth £37,000 for Return to Night, Challans was able to leave nursing and devote herself to writing full time.
 Challans and Mullard emigrated to Durban, South Africa, which was home to a community of gay and lesbian expatriates who had left the more sexually repressive environments of Britain and the United States.
 Because of this, Challans and Mullard were able to live together as a couple without causing much controversy.
 Challans worked successfully as an author after the couple's arrival in South Africa in 1948, and continued to write until her death in 1983.
 In 1964, she became president of the South African chapter of International PEN, an association of writers, a position which she held until 1981.
 Both women were critical of the less liberal aspects of their new home, and participated in the Black Sash movement against apartheid in the 1950s.
-However, Challans was occasionally disillusioned with the Black Sash on account of its insufficiently radical leanings, such as when it refused to protest against the implementation of anti-homosexuality laws in 1968.
+Challans became disillusioned with Black Sash, however, when it refused to protest against new anti-homosexuality laws in 1968.

 Challans travelled in Africa, Greece and Crete, but never returned to Britain.
 She had a mutual admiration for the novelist Patrick O'Brian, with whom she exchanged letters.
 Her earlier British reputation as a writer of sensationalist bestsellers faded, and in 1983 she was listed as one of the famous alumnae who had brought honour to the Radcliffe Infirmary Nurses' Home.
 Challans became ill in August 1983, and was diagnosed with lung cancer and pneumonia.
 In her final days she tried to complete a final novel, which remained unfinished after she went into residential hospice care.
 She died in Cape Town on 13 December 1983.
 She directed her papers, including correspondence and the partially finished manuscript, were to be burned upon her death.
 Mullard died in 1996.

 Chronology of writing

 Beginning with Purposes of Love, Challans' first six novels had a contemporary setting.
 She published Return to Night in 1947.
-This was followed by The North Face in 1948.
+This was followed by North Face in 1948.

 Challans' last contemporary romance novel, The Charioteer (1953), marked a change in theme.
 It tells the story of two young gay servicemen in the 1940s who try to model their relationship on the ideals expressed in Plato's Phaedrus and Symposium.
 It echoed themes which Challans later revisited with her historical novels.

 Between 1956 and 1981, Challans turned to historical fiction, all of which was set in ancient Greece.
 Challans, by then in her mid-fifties, made her first foray into historical fiction with The Last of the Wine.
 The novel was her greatest financial and critical success to date, and she followed it with several other historical novels.
 Her historical novels include a pair of novels about the mythological hero Theseus and a trilogy about the career of Alexander the Great.